datasette/datasette-acl/README.md

 The page for each group includes an audit log showing changes made to that group's list of members.

+When you delete a group its members will all be removed and it will be marked as deleted.
+Creating a group with the same name will reuse that group's record and display its existing audit log, but will not re-add the members that were removed.

 ### Dynamic groups

 You may wish to define permission rules against groups of actors based on their actor attributes, without needing to manually add those actors to a group.
 This can be achieved by defining a dynamic group in the `datasette-acl` configuration.